kizniche/Mycodo/docs/Data-Viewing.md

 Page\: `Data -> Dashboard`

-Dashboards are where you can add widgets to display data and interact with the system.
+The dashboard can be used for both viewing data and manipulating the system, thanks to the numerous dashboard widgets available.
+Widgets are how data is presented to the user and how the user can control aspects of the system from the dashboard.
+These include graphs, gauges, indicators, and more.
+For a full list of supported Widgets, see [Supported Widgets](Supported-Widgets.md).
 Multiple dashboards can be created.
-Widgets can be moved and arranged on the dashboards by dragging the top header and can be resized by dragging the bottom-left or bottom-right side of the widget.
-Specific options for widgets are below.
+Widgets can be moved and arranged on the dashboards by dragging and can be resized by pulling the bottom-left or bottom-right side of the widget.

+### Custom Widgets

+There is a Custom Widget import system in Mycodo that allows user-created Widgets to be created an used in the Mycodo system.
+Custom Widgets can be uploaded and imported from the `[Gear Icon] -> Configure -> Custom Widgets` page.
+After import, they will be available to use on the `Data -> Dashboard` pages.

+If you desire an Widget that is not currently supported by Mycodo, you can build your own Widget module and import it into Mycodo.
+All information about an Widget is contained within the Widget module.
+Open any of the built-in modules located in the [widgets directory](https://github.com/kizniche/Mycodo/tree/master/mycodo/widgets/) for examples of the proper formatting.
+There's also a [minimal widget module template as an example](https://github.com/kizniche/Mycodo/tree/master/mycodo/widgets/examples/custom_widget_example_simple.py).

 ### Graph Widget